-Love it or hate it, in Athens you can’t ignore it, street art is everywhere from simple tags, saying ‘I was here’ to sophisticated, commissioned murals, that have clearly taken time, as well as real talent, to create.
+Love it or hate it, you can’t ignore it, in Athens graffiti is everywhere from simple tags, saying ‘I was here’ to sophisticated, commissioned murals, that have clearly taken time, as well as real talent, to create.
 One sunny morning I joined a walking tour of Athens to discover more about the city’s street artists.

 Everywhere you turn you’ll see it covering shop walls and shutters, kiosks, people’s homes and, sadly, even the gates of churches and some ancient ruins.
 And it seems that everyone you ask, whether a local or a tourist, says they like the genuine street art but not the seemingly random graffiti that, to most of us, simply looks a mess.
 Where you draw the line between the two though is entirely a matter of personal opinion.

 With the onset of the economic crisis that so badly affected Greece, the number of street artists in Athens grew and some rather unexpected people joined the ranks, turning to this medium to express their frustrations and anger, such as a dentist, whose business was virtually wiped out, known as Mapet, to the students and graduates of the Athens’ School of Fine Arts, which now run courses on street art.
 In general, I’m told, the police now tend to turn a blind eye to street artists.

 Is commissioned work still street art?

 Shops wishing to avoid being covered in mindless scrawl, commission well-known street artists to paint on their shutters.
 More recently the city authorities have started giving out permits to encourage the artists to paint murals in run-down public spaces.
 Real estate developers even make commissions to paint murals on commercial buildings.
 This is not welcomed by everyone, however, as the hard-core graffiti artists feel street art has been hijacked in order to suppress political and social artistic expression.